howzat/howzat.github.io/index.rst

 type the type has to be in a super-type relationship with ``T``.

 As a rule our functions should be co-variant in parameter type and contra-variant in return type.
-Think about it- providing a narrower input type is always safe, e.g. a List in place of a Traversable.
+Think about it - providing a narrower input type is always safe, e.g. a ``List`` in place of a ``Traversable``.
 Likewise returning a super-type of the return value is always safe, e.g. ``Any`` in place of ``String``.